Dipeptidyl peptidase-4: Function

 The protein encoded by the DPP4 gene is an enzyme expressed on the surface of most cell types and is associated with immune regulation, signal transduction, and apoptosis.
 It is a type II transmembrane glycoprotein, but a soluble form, which lacks the intracellular and transmembrane part, is present in blood plasma and various body fluids.
 DPP-4 is a serine exopeptidase that cleaves X-proline or X-alanine dipeptides from the N-terminus of polypeptides.
 Peptide bonds involving the cyclic amino acid proline cannot be cleaved by the majority of proteases and an N-terminal X-proline "shields" various biopeptides.
 Extracellular proline-specific proteases therefore play an important role in the regulation of these biopeptides.

 DPP-4 is known to cleave a broad range of substrates including growth factors, chemokines, neuropeptides, and vasoactive peptides.
 The cleaved substrates lose their biological activity in the majority of cases, but in the case of the chemokine RANTES and neuropeptide Y, DPP-4 mediated cleavage leads to a shift in the receptor subtype binding.

+Cleavage of GLP-1 and GIP-1 by DPP-4.For GLP-1, Glycine and Proline are cleaved.
+For GIP, Tyrosine and Alanine are cleaved.

 DPP4 plays a major role in glucose metabolism.
 It is responsible for the degradation of incretins such as GLP-1.
 Furthermore, it appears to work as a suppressor in the development of some tumors.

 DPP-4 also binds the enzyme adenosine deaminase specifically and with high affinity.
 The significance of this interaction has yet to be established.